Precision Genomics

 Genomic vs. Traditional View of Cancer

-Traditionally cancer has been defined based on which body part the cancer started in (i.e. breast, lung, etc.).
-Actually cancer is in its essence is a disease of the DNA.
-Cancer is caused when there are certain typos in the blueprint of that DNA.
+Traditionally, cancer has been defined by where on the body the cancer started (i.e., breast, lung, skin, etc.).
+At its core, cancer is really a disease of the DNA.
+Cancer is caused when we develop certain mutations in the DNA of a cell.
+These mutations get copied over and over as cells divide, and this leads to cancer.

-A look at the genomic level reveals surprises.
-There are some forms of breast cancer that looks like ovarian cancer, more than breast cancer.
-Some patients with prostate cancer have a genetic mutation that is most commonly associated with breast cancer.
-There are many examples like these.
+There are some surprises when we examine cancer at the genomic level.
+For example, there are some forms of breast cancer that look more like ovarian cancer.
+Some patients with prostate cancer have a genetic mutation most often associated with breast cancer.
+Precision medicine has revealed many examples like these.
+This knowledge has shifted our thinking about cancer more toward considering what drives a specific type of cancer rather than where on the body it began.

 What Personalized Medicine Means for You

-The IU Health Precision Genomics program is changing cancer care by partnering with you and your doctor to evaluate your unique genomics to discover possible personalized genomic-directed treatment recommendations.
+The IU Health Precision Genomics program is changing cancer care.
+We partner with you and your doctor to develop a personalized genomic-directed treatment so you can achieve the best possible recovery.

 The IU Health Precision Genomics program is changing cancer care by partnering with you.